2007 elections in India: Himachal Pradesh

+Jammu and Kashmir

 Manipur

 Elections in Manipur were held in three phases on 8 February 14 and 23 February.

 The Indian National Congress won by a simple majority.
 A Congress-led coalition government was sworn in on 1 March 2007 with Okram Ibobi Singh as the Chief Minister.

 Punjab

 Elections in Punjab was held on 13 February 2007.

 A Shiromani Akali Dal-Bharatiya Janata Party coalition government sworn on 2 March 2007 with Parkash Singh Badal as the Chief Minister.

 Uttarakhand

 Elections in Uttarakhand was held on 21 February 2007.

-The Bharatiya Janata Party emerged as the largest party with 34 seats in a house of 70.
+The Bharatiya Janata Party emerged as the largest party with 35 seats in a house of 70.
 They were still one short of the majority to form a government.
 After much wrangling it was announced that the Uttarakhand Kranti Dal and the three independents would be supporting the government.
 Elections to Bajpur are still to take place.
 The incumbent Indian National Congress Government lost as they had only 21 seats out of 70 seats.

 After protracted discussions it was announced the B. C. Khanduri would be Chief Minister and B. S. Koshyari was to manage party work.